johnosmond/dailyberry/README.md

 ## App Under Development

-We just started this app in late May 2023.
+We started this app in late May 2023.
 Thank you for your patience.

-## TEST 01